Table of contents

 If you’re wondering what all the fuss is about strategic partnerships, wonder no more.
 We’ve compiled a selection of the most interesting, absurd and downright amazing stats about all the different types of strategic partnerships that we could find from all over the web, to prove just how awesome partnerships really are.

-Read away and prepare to be blown away... then, remember to sign up with Breezy to find the perfect strategic partner to help you grow your business.
+Read away and prepare to be blown away... then, remember to book a demo with Breezy to see how our partner discovery engine can help you find the perfect strategic partners to help you grow your business.

 Strategic partnership statistics

 1. Partnerships exceed paid search as a growth channel